leonmeka/sortql-cli/readme.md

 # About

-<b>sortQL</b> is a simple, yet powerful, file management automation tool that allows you to define complex operations using a declarative SQL-like syntax.
+**sortQL** is a simple, yet powerful, file management automation tool that allows you to define complex operations using a declarative SQL-like syntax.
 It's designed to help you automate workflows, such as moving, copying, deleting, and archiving files, based on predefined conditions.

 Features include: